theanthonybrooks/agspotlight/Zalmon_txt.md

 	</li><br>

 <li>
-<strong> Q: Any recollection you’d like to share about your early creative efforts, or about what shaped your particular style or interests?<strong> <br>
+<strong> Q: Any recollection you’d like to share about your early creative efforts, or about what shaped your particular style or interests?</strong> <br>

 A: At 17 I decided to draw a comic as cool as Dead Leaves, FLCL or Redline.
 I was still amateurish back then - of course I couldn't - so I redrew it over four or five times and kept practicing until I could.
 It took several years, and by the end it was still not as cool as the inspirations, but cool enough.
 It was a huge part of how I got good.
 	</li><br>

 <li>
-Q: If you could sum up the importance and value of art and artmaking in your life, how would you describe it? <br>
+<strong> Q: If you could sum up the importance and value of art and artmaking in your life, how would you describe it?</strong> <br>

 A: It's the point of being alive.
 I wanted to do it at age five, maybe earlier too but I can't remember.
 If I couldn't make art for whatever reason, I'd still try to focus on art in other ways.
 And really the reason why I make art, is because no one else makes the art that I want to get made.
 Or at least, not every kind of it.
 I don't really know what else there is to life.
 	</li><br>

 <li>
-Q: If you could give advice to your younger self, or to younger artists interested in a professional career, what would it be? <br>
+<strong> Q: If you could give advice to your younger self, or to younger artists interested in a professional career, what would it be? </strong><br>

 A:
 - Think about fifty times before you decide to do art for a job.
 It's a good choice for some but also potentially a great way to make it not fun.
 Is there anything else you could be doing?